chaos-polymtl/lethe/doc/source/tools/pointwise/pointwise.rst

     - **Next Edge** was not selected before clicking on the next side of the square.
     - The connectors are dimensionless.
     - A line is not correctly connected to its neighboring line.
-    - The dimension of the connector on the opposite side do not match.
+    - The dimensions of the connector on the opposite side do not match.
     - A line was not split when the geometry was separated into subsections.